When mouth infection occurs, treatment for receding gums in Wrentham, MA can help

 Considering gum recontouring?

-Contact a professional such as Dr. Ross Palioca of Wrentham, MA to discuss the benefits of treatment for receding gums.
+Contact a professional such as Dr. Rawat of Wrentham, MA to discuss the benefits of treatment for receding gums.
 Our team at Advanced Dental Practices can walk patients through the process and help them determine if this treatment is best for them.
 Call (508) 456-7111 to schedule an appointment at 21 East Street.